Hard Maple for Paint-Grade Cabinets & Butcher Block Countertops

 Frequently Asked Questions

-Does hard maple stain well?
+Does hard maple take stain well?

 Ready to Get Started?